+Chairman: President

-Chairman: President Members: Chief Commissioner, Ngien Hoon Ping, Dr William Wan, Philip Ling, Tan Cheng Kiong & Dy CC (Andrew Ang)
+Members: Chief Commissioner, Ngien Hoon Ping, Dr William Wan, Philip Ling, Tan Cheng Kiong & Dy CC (Andrew Ang)

-- positions. - 2.
-To make related recommendations for development of successors to the various key posts. - appointing body/authority for its information. - 4.
+- 1. To establish a framework and process for identifying suitable persons for succession to key SC, CC and professional positions. - 2.
+To make related recommendations for development of successors to the various key posts. - 3.
+To review the suitability of nominees/candidates for key appointments and submit its findings to the appropriate appointing body/authority for its information. - 4.
 To perform other tasks that are consistent with the work of the committee.